 The Withdrawal Agreement represents a document which states the legal procedures that will be implemented throughout this year and establishes the terms applicable to UK citizens living in Czech Republic and other EU countries, with regards to their stay in the respective countries.
 At the same time, it establishes the terms applicable to EU citizens currently living in the UK.

 Under this agreement, UK citizens will maintain the rights they have had as EU citizens, which means that they will be able to work and live in this country following the same legal rights.
 UK citizens who have already obtained the Czech residency (both the short-term residence permit and the Czech long term residence permit) will be able to maintain this status and they will be covered by the provisions of the agreement.
-Those who have a long-term residence permit can apply for the Czech citizenship if this is of interest for them.
+Those who have a long-term residence permit can apply for the citizenship if this is of interest for them.
+Our team can provide you with more details if you wish to know about the process and the conditions/eligibility criteria for obtainign Czech citizenship.

 Persons who are currently moving to Czech Republic are advised to apply for the Czech residency (short-term, long-term or permanent, as the case is) in order to maintain the right of living in this country without any legal issues and our immigration lawyer in Czech Republic can present extensive information on each type of document.